-Perhaps it’s by birth that I’m so addicted to fresh spring rolls.
+Perhaps it’s by birth that I’m so addicted to fresh rice paper rolls or spring rolls.
 I can’t negate the fact that I was bred on a diet of rice and noodle dishes, so anything with Vietnamese or Asian flavors always sounds appealing.
-But if I could name one Vietnamese dish that I have at least three or four times a week, spring rolls are the front and center.
+But if I could name one Vietnamese dish that I have at least three or four times a week, fresh Vietnamese spring rolls are the front and center.

-I’ve been known to break many traditional Vietnamese food rules and make a bacon, lettuce and tomato spring roll.
+I’ve been known to break many traditional Vietnamese food rules and make bacon, lettuce and tomato fresh rice paper rolls.
 I wrote about it previously and publicly apologized to my Mom.
 Sorry, Mom!

 So here I go with some bits of party planning wisdom with spring rolls in mind.
-Yes, Todd and I have had many, many spring roll feasts in our garden and back yard where everyone gets to roll their own rolls.
-For these dinners, those spring rolls are the main entree.
+Yes, Todd and I have had many, many fresh rice paper rolls parties in our garden and back yard where everyone gets to roll their own rolls.
+For these dinners, those fresh spring rolls are the main entree.
 But what if you want to serve them up as appetizers instead?

 You can decide what fillings you want to add, roll them up and cut them into bite sized pieces for everyone to enjoy.
 In fact, rolling out ten rolls and cutting them into five pieces each makes a platter of fifty little bites.
 That’s enough for everyone to have two or three, then move on to the next dish.

 Click Here for All Our –> Fresh Spring Rolls Recipes

 Here’s a Few of our Favorite Spring Roll Ingredients and Tools:

 It can sometimes be hard to find good spring roll ingredients and tools.
 Here’s some of the favorites: